agnuramdan/agnuramdan-web/README.md

 ## Inspiration

-This design is based on these creator personal website :
+This design is based on these personal website :

 - [Dominik Sumer](https://dominik.sumer.dev/)
 - [Griko Nibras](https://griko.id/)